 The notified body does not have to be involved in the conformity assessment procedure of class I medical devices (except for sterile devices, reusable surgical instruments and devices with measuring function).

 For other classes (class IIa, IIb, and Class III), the notified body will review the manufacturers’ clinical evaluation reports and supporting data as part of the clinical assessment procedure.

-They verify and conclude whether the manufacturer followed relevant procedures, performs risk analysis and identify undesirable side effects, provides proper justification for benefits, adequately identifies, appraises, and analyze the clinical data, and provides sufficient clinical evidence related to safety and performance, and demonstrated the equivalence for the device under evaluation.
+They verify and conclude whether the manufacturer followed relevant procedures, performs risk analysis and identify undesirable side effects, provides proper justification for benefits, adequately identifies, appraises, and analyze the clinical data, provides sufficient clinical evidence related to safety and performance, and demonstrate the equivalence for the device under evaluation.